 The program has three components:

-- Simon Fellows – Fellowships for students in a Master of Social Work practicum to develop knowledge and skills in serving adults affected by autism and other intellectual disabilities.
+- Simon Fellows – Fellowships for students in a Master of Social Work practicum to develop knowledge and skills in serving adults affected by ASD and intellectual disabilities.
 In its first year, the endowment is funding two students:

 - Katie Carroll is a Simon Family Endowment Fellow and will earn her Master’s degree in Social Work at UW Tacoma in June 2019.
 She completed her field practicum with the State of Washington’s Division of Developmental Disabilities Administration (DDA).
 She was recently hired by DDA as a case resource manager serving adults with developmental and intellectual disabilities in Pierce County.